QuTech-Delft/imsep/docs/version-control/basic-cycle.md

 With new changes, the same cycle is repeated until the feature is completed and the branch can be [merged](#merging) into the default branch.

-Git also has a command to check the differences within a changed file (`git diff`), and logs with all commits (`git log`), but with realistic code changes spread over multiple files, this can quickly become incomprehensible.
+Git also has a command to check the differences within a changed file (`git diff`), and logs with all commits (`git log`), but with realistic code changes spread over multiple files, the output of these commands can become difficult to interpret.
 It is recommended to use a GUI for this.

 ## Restoring files

 Often it can be useful to make temporary changed to code, simply to check something, or for debugging purposes.
-Git offers a neat command to immediately restore the file to the version stored in the current branch:
+Git offers a command to immediately restore the file to the version stored in the current branch:

 ```shell
 git restore "<FILE>"